The Value of Whole-Brain Thinking

 Corporate pressure is on marketing.
 CMOs are feeling intense heat.
-In fact, the life expectancy of the typical CMO is now hovering around two years.
+In fact, the life expectancy of the typical CMO is now hovering around just a few years.
 Far too short a time to build long-term brand value.
 Management wants tangible, measurable results.
 And it wants those results now.

 ROI has become the mantra of the corporate world.
 ROI that must come fast.

 Marketing accountability is in its ascendancy.
 The fundamental fact is, like it or not, that accountability is usually measured in numbers.
 Numbers that are the currency of left-brainers.

 And agencies that want to work with left-brain clients must be able to speak their language.

 Now, we need to be careful here.
 At its core, marketing is about behavior modification.
 Ultimately marketing is charged with changing the behavior of people in the marketplace.
 So that they act in ways that benefit themselves, the marketer and society.